Top 10 Best Progressive Metal Bands

 As you can tell from my endless raving, there is a lot to be said about why Ayreon is as special as it is.
 It is an awe-inspiring musical project that deserves every bit of attention it gets.

 These guys are quite unique... they should definitely be higher up.
 I love bands like Symphony X, but in some cases, they just sound like Dream Theater but with a better vocalist.
 Periphery has very interesting and awesome guitars, bass, and vocals, and their drummer is just something else.
-Usually, with metal bands, the drummer just hits a ton of double bass and uses basic rudiments, but Halpern takes creativity to another level for a metal band.
-He may not be as fast as Mangini, but at least he doesn't sound like a robot half the time.

 Orphaned Land at 123?
 Yeah, sure, there are a lot of other prog metal bands that may be better than Orphaned Land.
 But seriously, this band has quite a unique sound, and many of their songs hold very important messages and themes.

-I wish I could fathom the hype surrounding this band.
-They're undoubtedly proficient with their instruments.
-Yet, I don't think they've put out anything extraordinary or influential that justifies them being ranked among the greatest artists.
-Speaking from a general perspective, incorporating a violin doesn't add value to music when the focus is predominantly directed towards skill exhibition rather than complementing the soundscape.
 Introducing many musical elements isn't more important than structuring them cohesively to give the music a more purposeful air.
 I'd suggest you listen to some early My Dying Bride albums if you have a little itch for violin work in metal.
 Check out the track 'For My Fallen Angel' from their album 'Like Gods of the Sun'.
 They're not extravagant in their approach, but the utilization is enough to move you.

 Seventh Wonder has one of the most amazing singers ever.
-I was afraid that Tommy Karevik would leave aside this band after joining Kamelot (which I think deserves 2nd place), but that wasn’t the case.
+I was afraid that Tommy Karevik would leave this band after joining Kamelot, which I think deserves second place, but that wasn't the case.
 Mind-blowing musicianship and heart-touching stories.
 Break the Silence and Tears for a Father are just unbelievably heartbreaking.
 Every time I listen to them, I end up crying.
-Amazing in every way, and Mercy Falls is the second-best concept album ever!
-Plus, they aren't just another attempt to copy Dream Theater.
-Vote for them!

-Certainly, the best prog black metal band and one of the best prog metal bands.
+Certainly the best prog black metal band and one of the best prog metal bands.
 Every album they've released is good or a masterpiece.
 The voice is one of the absolute best, and the compositions are magnificent.

 I can't believe they're this low on the list.
 If you like prog and black combined, check them out.